 Passing and turning

 When you try to use the steering wheel to control swaying, you will get tired.
-In addition, trying to make the trailer curve where there is a winding road can be rather dangerous and swaying becomes even worse.
+In addition, trying to make the trailer curve where there is a winding road can be rather dangerous, and swaying becomes even worse.

 Having anti-sway bars makes it possible for the vehicle to remain stable regardless of the curves.
 It makes it possible to maneuver especially when there are other vehicles using the road.
-When a sway is prevented, the trailer’s structure remains stable and wear and tear is reduced.
-When a trailer keeps on swaying, the structure is compromised greatly.
+When a sway is prevented, the trailer’s structure remains stable, and wear and tear is reduced.

 How To Use Anti-Sway Bars On A Travel Trailer